Study 4. Mankind: Nature and SinIntroduction

 There are two parts to our nature; one material, the other immaterial.
-Only humans have this two-sided nature, and it's the immaterial side that distinguishes us from the other animals.
+Only humans have this two-sided nature, and it's the immaterial side that distinguishes us from other animals.

-i] Body - The physical body, including emotions, behaviour-patterns etc. Unlike Eastern religions, the Bible sees the body as an integral part of our true self.
+i] Body - The physical body, including emotions, behavior-patterns etc. Unlike Eastern religions, the Bible sees the body as an integral part of our true self.
 If we are a believer, our bodies will not be discarded at death, but will be absorbed into our resurrection body (although perfected and of another dimension).
-Also our body is not an impediment to our spiritual dimension, rather it is an aid to the development of our true self.
+Also, our body is not an impediment to our spiritual dimension, rather it is an aid to the development of our true self.
 For these reasons we are commanded to care for our bodies.

 It is important not to see the "soul/spirit" as a separate part of our being - something that can be separated from the body after death.
 We are a whole being, both body and soul, and in Jesus we will be so for eternity.
 Also, don't confuse a person's spirit with the Holy Spirit/The Spirit.
 The Holy Spirit is the third person of the trinity, the very person of God.
 Our spirit is that part of our make-up which enables us to relate to God.

-The Bible says we have been made in the image/likeness of God, Gen.1:27.
+The Bible says we have been made in the image / likeness of God, Gen.1:27.
 What does the Bible mean when it uses such a term to describe humanity?

 i] Dominion.
 We have been given the universe and the power to control it.